 Am I able to purchase an album after my wedding day?

-Yes you are able to order and purchase an album (or three) after your wedding day.
+You are able to purchase an album (or three) before or after your wedding day.
 I have capped the time period at 12 months from the date I deliver your photos for you to take advantage of the included initial design & design change sessions.
 After 12 months there will be a small consultation fee for us to get together to discuss and design your album.

-I like to keep things simple so do my best to gather all the information required before the wedding date.
-I do this by sending out a ‘Wedding Questionnaire’ around 4 weeks out from the wedding.
+I like to keep things simple so do my best to gather all the information required before the wedding day.
+I do this by sending out a ‘Wedding Questionnaire’ around 8 weeks out from the wedding.
 In short however, the following information below definitely helps out on the day (and I am more than happy to help plan aspects if you are unsure).

 - All of the locations (exact addresses): I use this information to plan how I am getting around, and this can be a bit tricky especially if in a different city, state or country so the right information is always appreciated.
 I have knocked on the wrong house before, due to getting an incomplete address!